-The DPL provides that if personal data is obtained illegally by third parties, the data controller must inform the DPA and the relevant data subject(s).
+The DPL does not explicitly define "security breach."
+However, the DPL provides that if personal data is obtained illegally by third parties, the data controller must inform the DPA and the relevant data subject(s).
+Please refer to Question 31 for further information on notification requirements.